JoshuaWise/integer/README.md

 ### Integer64.fromNumber(*number*, [*defaultValue*]) -> *integer64*

 Casts a regular number to an `integer64`.
-If the number is outside the safe range, the `defaultValue` is used instead (or a `RangeError` is thrown if no `defaultValue` was provided).
+If the number is an unsafe number the `defaultValue` is used instead (or a `RangeError` is thrown if no `defaultValue` was provided).

 ```js
 var a = Int.fromNumber(12345, 0); // results in Int(12345)